-Lipoprotein apheresis is currently the only method capable of significantly lowering Lp(a) levels (132,133).
-A single apheresis session can reduce Lp(a) concentrations by approximately 60-75%, while regular treatments every 1-2 weeks result in a sustained reduction of around 25-40% from baseline levels (134,135).
-Lipoprotein apheresis in patients with ASCVD and elevated Lp(a) leads to a notable decrease in cardiovascular events (136).
-The Food and Drug Administration (FDA), likewise European guidelines (56) approved apheresis for patients with Lp(a) levels exceeding 60 mg/dl (>150 nmol/L), regardless of baseline LDL-C levels (137).
-However, this treatment approach is invasive, expensive, time-consuming for the patient, has limited availability, and is often associated with a diminished quality of life (138) (Table 1).
+Lipoprotein apheresis is currently the only method capable of significantly lowering Lp(a) levels [132, 133].
+A single apheresis session can reduce Lp(a) concentrations by approximately 60- 75%, while regular treatments every 1-2 weeks result in a sustained reduction of around 25-40% from baseline levels [134, 135].
+Lipoprotein apheresis in patients with ASCVD and elevated Lp(a) leads to a notable decrease in cardiovascular events [136].
+The US Food and Drug Administration (FDA), as well as European guidelines [56], approved apheresis for patients with Lp(a) levels exceeding 60 mg/dl (> 150 nmol/l), regardless of baseline LDL-C levels [137].
+However, this treatment approach is invasive, expensive, time-consuming for the patient, has limited availability, and is often associated with a diminished quality of life [138] (Table I).